mrb/mrb.github.com/_posts/2016-01-15-cusec-friends.markdown

 Here's a picture of me about 10 years after I first learned about improvised music.
 I'm playing a homemade synthesizer in a quartet of improvised musicians and wearing tie-dye.
 So really, not much has changed in the 10 years that have passed since this picture was taken.

-So Thelonious (and tangentially, Mark Dolgonos, wherever the hell you are): thank you for teaching me about improvisation.
+So Thelonious (and tangentially, Mark, wherever the hell you are): thank you for teaching me about improvisation.
 I rely on this concept all of the time.
 I try to give myself permission to improvise.

 Improvisation is about starting down a well-known path and ending up somewhere you could never imagine, and is a crucial skill for human beings in general and software engineers in particular.